Standards of Ethics and Business Conduct (View PDF)

 Violations of Standards and Reporting of Same

 All Covered Parties will be held accountable for strict adherence to these Standards and all other Company policies at all times.
-Covered Parties who violate these Standards or other policies of the Company, or who fail to communicate knowledge of such violations, will be subject to appropriate disciplinary action, up to and including termination of employment, and in some cases could subject the individual to potential civil and criminal liability.
+Covered Parties who violate these Standards or other Company policies, or who fail to communicate knowledge of such violations, will be subject to appropriate disciplinary action, up to and including termination of employment, and in some cases could subject the individual to potential civil and criminal liability.

 Violations of these Standards may constitute violations of law and may result in criminal penalties and civil liabilities for the offending Covered Party and the Company.
 All Covered Parties are expected to cooperate in internal investigations of misconduct.